-Listed as a UNESCO World Heritage Site since 1987, the square includes the monuments called miracles by Gabriele d’Annunzio for their beauty and originality: the Cathedral of Santa Maria Assunta, Baptistery of San Giovanni, Campo Santo and the famous Leaning Tower of Pisa.
+Listed as a UNESCO World Heritage Site since 1987, the square includes the monuments called miracles by Gabriele d’Annunzio for their beauty and originality: the Cathedral of Santa Maria Assunta, the Baptistery of San Giovanni, Campo Santo, and the famous Leaning Tower of Pisa.

 The square is pedestrianized and is covered by a large lawn.
 It assumed its definitive appearance only in the 19th century, under the direction of the architect Alessandro Gherardesca, who demolished some pre-existing buildings and restored the famous monuments.

-Three years before the expansion of the walls, the construction of the new Baptistery also began, this time placed in front of the church.
-In 1173, the construction of the bell tower known today as the Leaning Tower of Pisa began.
+Three years before the expansion of the walls, the construction of the new Baptistery began, this time placed in front of the church.
+In 1173, the construction of the bell-tower known today as the Leaning Tower of Pisa started.

-Towards the end of the 12th century, the construction of the residence of the canons to the south of the bell tower started, thus closing the square on the east side.
+Towards the end of the 12th century, the construction of the residence of the canons to the south of the bell-tower began, thus closing the square on the east side.
 In 1257, the square was bordered to the south by the Ospedale Nuovo di Santo Spirito (New Hospital of Holy Spirit) and to the north, near the walls, by the Campo Santo, built starting with 1277.

 The face of the square changed profoundly during the Medici’s dominion of the city.
 A new gate to the square was built, called Porta Nuova, on the west side of the square, along the road in front of the hospital.
 The latter was completely modified in Florentine style, losing all original Gothic connotations.

 Throughout the Medici and Lorraine period, several buildings were erected in the open spaces.
 At the end of the 19th century, after the intervention of Alessandro Gherardesca, who contributed to the formation of the square as it appears today, all the buildings erected during the Medici-Lorraine domination were demolished.